PODERE SANTA MARIA

 ABOUT THE PRODUCER

-Marino Colleoni’s winemaking journey began when he and wife Luisa discovered a patch of old vines buried under shrubs on Montalcino’s northern reaches while taking an evening walk.
+Marino Colleoni’s winemaking journey began when he and wife Luisa discovered a patch of old vines buried amongst the landscape on Montalcino’s northern reaches.

-In recent years, he has also rented a number of organic vineyards from further afield, where he makes the kind of easygoing wines he and Luisa like to drink on their terrace everyday.
+In recent years, Marino has also begun buying grapes from further afield in Grosseto, from which he makes the kind of rustic, easygoing wines he and Luisa like to drink out on their terrace.